-How many elections are won or lost by less than five percent of the vote in Minnesota?
-Opposition to the majority will now has a severe price: losing.
+How many Minnesota elections are decided by less than five percent of the vote?
+Opposition to the majority will now has a price: losing.

 What should marijuana legalization look like in Minnesota?

 We the People have at least equal rights to marijuana as we do to beer and wine.
-The fact that marijuana is safer than beer and wine, undercuts the Prohibitionist lie that “marijuana is a dangerous drug.”
-Death by overdose happens with alcohol, but cannot happen with marijuana.
+We know the facts: marijuana is safer than beer and wine.
+And that fact undercuts the Prohibitionist lie: “marijuana is a dangerous drug.”
+Alcohol overdose deaths happen, many times each year.
+But that cannot happen with marijuana.
 Marijuana has no toxic dose level, unlike caffeine, aspirin and many other commonly used, legal drugs.